The Graston Technique – Using FAT Tool

 Then the Graston tools are used to scan and treat the area that’s giving you problems.
 They will feel around in the tissue to discover the area where there is pain and concerns.
 Then, using the FAT tool, they’ll begin the treatment, which involves applying pressure to the areas that need to be loosened.
 Each area will be treated for about 30 to 60 seconds.
 The practitioner will move from area to area.

 It is not unusual to experience some discomfort and even pain during this part of the treatment.

 After the treatment is over, there will likely be small bruises on the skin.
 Small red dots might form over the treated areas.
 Called petechiae, these dots aren’t likely a bit sensitive, but not too painful.
 If there is soreness after the procedure, ice can be applied for 15 to 20 minutes to help reduce pain.

 After the session

-A stretching, strength-training and exercise program is usually recommended as the pain is often caused by a weakened muscle that has been traumatized by injury.
+A stretching, strength training, and exercise program is usually recommended as the pain is often caused by a weakened muscle that has been traumatized by injury.
 This will also help to prevent adhesions from forming.

-Most patients express their surprise that they have an increased range of movement and ess pain after just the first treatment.
+Most patients express their surprise that they have an increased range of movement and less pain after just the first treatment.
 In essence, this is caused by bringing blood to the affected area and causing the body to begin a healing process.
 The enzymes, proteins, and cells that are charged with healing the body will start working, not only on the small traumas that the therapist has caused but all of the surrounding tissue.